promise-J/micro-reddit/README.md

 An app which allows users to register, then post articles and also comment other user's posts, emmulating the function of the well-known Reddit web page.

-This project let us practice creating models and their associations in order to get a full understanding of Active Record.
+This project lets us practice model creation and their associations in order to get a full understanding of Active Record.
 The project itself is a CLI (Command Line Interface) of the Reddit blog.

 ## Built With
 *  Ruby
 *  Rails
+*  rubocop

 ## Getting Started